 This programme is an unrivalled opportunity to study the arts of China, Korea and Japan.
 Students consider a wide range of East Asian arts, from Chinese archaeology to Japanese prints, Korean installation works to Buddhist monuments, exploring their specificity and the links between them, in historical and contemporary periods.
 In many parts of East Asia archaeological evidence is key to understanding early societies.
 The programme therefore relates excavated materials to the history of art.

 The Department of the History of Art and Archaeology contains some of the world’s leading experts in the art history and archaeology of East Asia, whose ground-breaking research informs and is informed by their teaching.
 Students benefit from the unparalleled knowledge and enthusiasm of staff.
 As members of the School of Arts, they profit from the insights of scholars and students working in other related fields, such as East Asian Music, Film and Media.
-They can also select from courses in other departments, taking advantage of SOAS’s unrivalled expertise in the languages, history, religions and cultures of East Asia.
+They can also select from modules in other departments, taking advantage of SOAS’s unrivalled expertise in the languages, history, religions and cultures of East Asia.

 A Masters from the Department of the History of Art and Archaeology provides students with expertise in the History of Art and/or Archaeology of Asia, Africa and the Middle East.
 Our postgraduates progress to work in arts, culture and heritage roles, including in galleries, museums, archives, conservation, publishing and arts administration.
 The large portfolio of transferable skills they acquire enables them to forge careers in a range of other fields across the world.
 Our Masters programmes are also an excellent foundation for MPhil/PhD research.